liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-azureb2b-integration.md

     > [!NOTE]
     > If you installed a previous version of the SharePoint Online Management Shell, go to Add or remove programs and uninstall "SharePoint Online Management Shell."

-2. Connect to SharePoint as a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) or [above](/microsoft-365/admin/add-users/about-admin-roles) in Microsoft 365.
+2. Connect to SharePoint with permissions of a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) or [more](/microsoft-365/admin/add-users/about-admin-roles) in Microsoft 365.
 To learn how, see [Getting started with SharePoint Online Management Shell](/powershell/sharepoint/sharepoint-online/connect-sharepoint-online).

 3. Run the following cmdlets: